 The parties may, but are not required to, participate in an Informal Resolution process.
 At any time after a formal complaint has been filed, but prior to a decision maker reaching a determination regarding responsibility, either the Complainant or the Respondent may request that the University facilitate Informal Resolution of a formal complaint.
 The parties may be accompanied by an advisor at any and all stages of the Informal Resolution process.
 The Informal Resolution process may include, but is not limited to, mediated discussions or other restorative justice measures.
+Further examples of Informal Resolutions will be provided upon request.
 The University will not facilitate Informal Resolution in cases involving allegations that a University employee sexually harassed a student.
 The University may facilitate Informal Resolution when:

-- All parties have been informed in writing of the allegations of the formal complaint and this Grievance Procedure as it applies to both the adjudication of a formal complaint and Informal Resolution; - All parties have consented in writing to participate in the Informal Resolution process; and - The Title IX Coordinator, in consultation with the appropriate administrators, has determined that Informal Resolution is appropriate
+- All parties have been informed in writing of the allegations of the formal complaint and this Grievance Procedure as it applies to both the adjudication of a formal complaint and Informal Resolution; - All parties have consented in writing to participate in the Informal Resolution process; and - The Title IX Coordinator has determined that Informal Resolution is appropriate